 We all make mistakes in life, just as Gander made mistakes in the fable.
-Mistakes have consequences, and sometimes God may discipline us for our good, because He loves us.
-Below are three of many passages of Scripture that reassure us of God's faithfulness:
+Mistakes have consequences, and sometimes God may discipline us for our good because He loves us.
+What do the following passages of Scripture say about God's faithfulness:

 The faithful love of the LORD never ends!
 His mercies never cease.
 Great is his faithfulness; his mercies begin afresh each morning.

 Lamentations 3:22-23

 For God has said, "I will never fail you.
 I will never abandon you."
 So we can say with confidence, "The LORD is my helper, so I will have no fear.
 What can mere people do to me?"

-Hebrews13:5-6
+Hebrews 13:5-6